 - have had gestational diabetes before

 - have a close relative with diabetes, such as a parent, brother or sister

 - have polycystic ovary syndrome

-Your ethnic group may also increase your risk of getting gestational diabetes.
-The condition is more common in people with a South Asian (particularly India, Pakistan or Bangladesh), black Caribbean or Middle Eastern background.
+The condition is also more common in people with a South Asian, African American, black Caribbean or Middle Eastern background.